orbis-eval/orbis2-frontend/README.md

 ### Exporting annotations

-Orbis Annotator currently supports exporting annotations to the CareerCoach 2022 and the NIF turtle format.
+Orbis Eval currently supports exporting annotations to the NIF turtle format.

 The example below exports the annotated corpus (i.e., run) `N3-RSS500-version1` to the file `N3-RSS500-version1.ttl` using the NIF format.